Supersize Interactive Screen in the Business School

 Where do Export Controls come from?

 UK Export Controls derive from international obligations, including those under UN Security Council Resolution 1540, the Chemical Weapons Convention, the Wassenaar Arrangement, and other treaties.
-They help to preserve national and international security by preventing Weapons of Mass Destruction (WMD) proliferation and countering terrorist threats.
-They also help prevent the violation of fundamental human rights including by torture, repression and capital punishment.
+They help to preserve national and international security by restricting military development programmes, preventing Weapons of Mass Destruction (WMD) proliferation and countering terrorist threats.
+These controls also help to prevent violation of fundamental human rights (e.g. by torture, repression and capital punishment).

 How do Export Controls work?

 The UK Strategic Export Control Lists designate goods, software and technology that are controlled for the purposes of export.
 Other reasons for controlling items include concerns that the recipient may use them for military or WMD purposes, or for human rights violations.
 Where a transfer or disclosure falls under one or more of the applicable export controls, an export licence may be required.
-Licence applications and enquires are administered by the Export Control Joint Unit (ECJU) within the Department for Business and Trade (DBT).
+Licence applications and connected enquiries are administered by the Export Control Joint Unit (ECJU) within the Department for Business and Trade (DBT).
+Unless otherwise advised, we recommend consulting the guidance on this website and contacting the Research Office before interacting directly with ECJU.